kosbr/kosbr.github.io/_posts/2015-08-22-sign-detect.markdown

   -maxFalseAlarmRate 0.4 -numPos 550 -numNeg 1594 -w 43 -h 30
   {% endhighlight %}

-  The selection was quite good, the training took about 3 days and was finished on 9th stage (staring from 0).
+  The selection was quite good, the training had taken about 3 days and was finished on 9th stage (staring from 0).
   The stop reason was achieving max false alarm level.
-Strictly speaking, the 10th stage was interrupted, but it when it was interrupted, it had been working already for 20 hours.
+Strictly speaking, the 10th stage was interrupted, but when it was interrupted, it had been working already for 20 hours.
 So if I had used numStages = 9, the result would have been the same and taken about 2 days.

-  Is it advised in the documentation to use equalizeHist transformation before detection.
-It makes brightness and contrast better for searching and an image after this looks like below:
+  It is advised in the documentation to use equalizeHist transformation before detection.
+  It makes brightness and contrast better for searching.
+An image after this transformation looks like this:

   ![Equalized image](/images/articles/opencv/equalized.png)